Sheffield-CRACK/thesis_template/README.md

 <img src="/figures/logo/TUOS_PRIMARY_LOGO_FULL COLOUR.png" width=300>

-# Thesis Template - Department of Physics and Astronomy
+# Thesis Template - Astronomy students
 _Updated: 20 March 2019_

-This repository contains a cleaned up thesis template for the use of PhD students at the University of Sheffield.
+This repository contains a thesis template for the use of PhD students at the University of Sheffield.
 Official guidelines can be found on the website and summarised below.

 ## Latex template
 The latex template provided here is a cleaned version for the template that has been passed down generations of Astronomy PhD students.
+Students from other subjects (and other Universities) are welcome to use it if they so wish, although we recommend you check with your supervisor.

 ## Formatting Guidelines